Workshop instructors

 Jakob Aster

 Learned the carpentry trade in a small carpentry workshop where great importance was attached to manual and detailed work.
 In his hobby carpentry workshop, he makes furniture from solid wood, processes valuable woods in combination with epoxy resin and turns filigree writing instruments and spice mills.
-His main commitment is to nature conservation and the construction of housing for species-appropriate beekeeping.
+His main commitment is to nature conservation and the construction of dwellings for species-appropriate beekeeping.
 Mr Aster has been part of the DICTUM team since 2016.

 John Lloyd